Implementation: LexisNexis ThreatMetrix Web - Canada

 Basic Profiling Integration

 This section outlines the basic method for integration profiling into a web page.
-This method does not support the advanced features of adblock defense, re-profiling or support for Single Page Applications.
-For these features, please use Advanced Profiling Integration.
+This method does not support the advanced features of AdBlock defense, re-profiling, or support for single-page applications.

 Profiling Tag Code Sample